Skip to Content

 Different plants require different hours of direct sunlight for healthy growth.
 For your indoor plants in winter, you can get an artificial plant light to supply the light necessary for the plant.

-While some plants are sun lovers and need direct sunlight, everyday others require low to medium light.
+While some plants are sun lovers and need direct sunlight, others require low to medium light every day.
 The extra light will scorch such species.
 Read the plant label carefully to understand the lighting needs.

-If the whole plant is yellowing and the leaves have started dropping, this indicates that your plant is not happy with the temperature.
+If the whole plant is yellowing and the leaves have started dropping, your plant is unhappy with the temperature.
 It’s either too cold or too hot.

 Most indoor plants are tropical; they prefer warm temperatures.
-If your indoor plant is located near an air-conditioner, it may cause cold drafts.
-Cold drafts make your plant chilly and waterlogged.
+If your indoor plant is near an air-conditioner, it may cause cold drafts.
+Cold drafts make your plant chilly and soggy.

 Mist your indoor plants during cold drafts to increase humidity.
-During cold conditions, the chemical reactions are slowed down, which reduces chlorophyll production.
+During cold conditions, the chemical reactions are slowed, reducing chlorophyll production.
 As a result, the plant loses its green color.

 Indoor plants can suffer from inconsistent temperatures within the house.